gilt/cloudformation-helpers/README.md

 it.
 But it's probably a good idea to export the helper's DynamoDB table so you have a backup.
 If you lose the data, when you tear down client stacks, you may have to manually delete some resources created by the helpers.

+## A note on AWS Regions
+At times, AWS can be touchy when it comes to referencing resources across regions.
+With that in mind, this project is replicated to all regions - so you simply need to reference the version that lives in the S3 bucket that corresponds to the region you're working in.
+If there is a new region that is not part of the ring of replications, please create an [issue](https://github.com/gilt/cloudformation-helpers/issues).

 ## Steps for adding a new included function